Jhsmit/ColiCoords/docs/batch_processing.rst

 The :class:`~colicoords.data_models.Data` class supports iteration and Numpy-like indexing.
 This indexing capability is used by the helper function :func:`~colicoords.preprocessing.data_to_cells` to cut individual cells out of the data across all data channels.
-Every cell is then oriented horizonally based on the image moments in the binary image (as default).
+Every cell is then oriented horizontally based on the image moments in the binary image (as default).
-A :class:`~colicoords.cell.Cell` object is initialized together with its own coordinate sytem and place in an instance of :class:`~colicoords.cell.CellList`.
+A name attribute is assigned based on the image the cell originates from and the label in the binary image, ie A :class:`~colicoords.cell.Cell` object is initialized together with its own coordinate system and placed in an instance of :class:`~colicoords.cell.CellList`.
 This object is a container for :class:`~colicoords.cell.Cell` objects and supports Numpy-like indexing and allows for batch operations to be done on all cells in the container.